allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ---

-Sometimes great results in code performance come after a small code change.
+Sometimes great results in code performance come after a small amount of work.
 We'd like to tell you a story about how we changed the Allegro mobile homepage and reduced usage of Allegro service infrastructure with only a few lines of code.